BytePiston/custom-auth-impl/README.md

-# Spring Security Parent Project
+# Custom Implementation of Authentication and Authorization Server Using OAuth 2.0 and OpenID Connect.

 #### This repository houses a multi-module Spring Security application comprising three main modules:
 - OAuth-Client
 - OAuth-Auth-Server
 - OAuth-Resource-Server

-#### The project is developed using Java, Spring Boot, and SQL and implements Authentication and Authorization servers based on OAuth 2.0 and OpenID Connect standards within a distributed system.
+#### The project implements Custom Authentication and Authorization servers based on OAuth 2.0 and OpenID Connect standards within a distributed system.
+Developed using Java, Spring Boot, and SQL.

 ## Table of Contents